prathab-b/prathab-b/README.md

 In the future, I'm also looking to explore:

 - Artificial intelligence
-- Machine learning (and how human learning influences machine it)
+- Machine learning (and how human learning influences it)
 - Web development
 - Data science and databases (and large sets of data to create meaningful programs)
 - Cybersecurity (and more about ethical hacking)